Available with Image Analyst license.

 The following requirements are needed to use active shutter eyewear with stereo mapping:

-- Your operating system must be Windows 8.1 or higher.
+- Operating system must be Windows 8.1 or later

-You can enable your NVIDIA stereoscopic 3D settings from the NVIDIA Control Panel as follows:
+You can enable the NVIDIA Stereoscopic 3D settings from the NVIDIA Control Panel as follows:

 - Expand the Stereoscopic 3D section.

 - Click Set up stereoscopic 3D.

 - Check the Enable stereoscopic 3D check box.

 Not all NVIDIA graphics cards and drivers support stereoscopic 3D capabilities.
 Only NVIDIA drivers at or before Release 418 include the 3D vision drivers needed to enable stereoscopic 3D.
 Click here to find the latest Release 418 driver for your graphics card.